 - Helpful in audit facilitation

-- A strong foundation for a bigger growth
+- A strong foundation for a more significant growth

 - Identification and rectification of any discrepancy identified